Updated January 2022

 Find or buy a plastic bin with a tight-fitting lid about 24 inches tall or taller (it needs a lid to keep the soil moist and to keep critters out).
-We picked up a 30-gallon plastic storage bin for about $10.
+We picked up a 30-gallon plastic storage bin.
 We chose a neutral color in hopes that would help it blend in with our backyard, but a dark option may work better for you.

 Step 2: Drill Holes In Your Bin